DOMESTIC VIOLENCE INJUNCTION DEFENSE ATTORNEY FIGHTING FOR THE ACCUSED THROUGHOUT TAMPA BAY

 - a mention of the injunction on your criminal record

 WHAT IF THE ACCUSATIONS AGAINST YOU ARE FALSE?

 False accusations of domestic violence are made for all kinds of reasons.
 An ex-partner may be seeking an advantage in a custody fight, or a teen may implicate a stepparent out of resentment or anger.
 False domestic violence claims are sometimes made for no apparent reason.

-If you are named as the subject of a domestic violence, dating violence, or sexual violence injunction, you may request an appeal hearing.
+If you are named as the subject of domestic violence, dating violence, or sexual violence injunction, you may request an appeal hearing.
 With your attorney’s help, you may be able to have the injunction cancelled.

 Your attorney can present a judge with reasons why the injunction should not be extended or made permanent.
 If the order was issued on the basis of a false accusation, your attorney may be able to prove the truth.
-In many cases, there is a good chance that the injunction can be cancelled.
+In many cases, there is a good chance that the injunction can be canceled.

 VIOLATION OF AN INJUNCTION IN TAMPA?